 The no-tillage treatment resulted as the best technique in terms of crop yield, showing the highest average biomass production performance, 7 t/ha, compared to 5.3 t/ha for minimum tillage and 5.5 t/ha for conventional tillage.

 Even though these results need to be confirmed by further investigations, the no-tillage system seems to offer a better economic performance than the other systems, thanks to the lower costs for soil preparation, with subsequent time savings, as well as better agronomic results.
 The plants in the no-tillage treatment were straight, less ramified and not lodged, and therefore more fit to mechanical harvesting than the plants in the other treatments.

 Therefore, the integration of sunn hemp within conventional crops such as wheat under no-tillage cultivation could be a feasible practice in temperate climates, as this system doesn’t seem to affect the biomass yield negatively, and at the same time, it seems to improve the agronomic harvest characteristics of the canopy without competing for land with conventional crops.

 This post is based on the paper Evaluation of Sunn Hemp Productivity After Wheat Under No-Tillage Conditions by A. Parenti, W. Zegada-Lizarazu and A. Monti.
-The paper was presented at the 26th European Biomass Conference & Exhibition and it will be available open access in the official Conference Proceedings which will be published in July 2018.
+The paper was presented at the 26th European Biomass Conference & Exhibition.
+The full paper is available open access in the official Conference Proceedings.